 Route from Hanle to Tso Moriri

-You need to make sure you carry fuel for about 700 – 800 KMs because you will be covering Leh – Pangong Tso – Nyoma – Loma – Hanle – Tso Moriri – Leh without any other petrol pump.
-And if you want to exit Ladakh through Manali – Leh Highway from Tso Moriri then also carry petrol/diesel for about 900 – 1000 KMs as the next petrol pump will be available at Tandi.
-Otherwise, you need to come back to Karu or Upshi, refill and move back again towards Manali – Leh Highway.
+You need to make sure you carry fuel for about 700 – 800 km because you will be covering Leh – Pangong Tso – Nyoma – Loma – Hanle – Tso Moriri – Leh without any other petrol pump.
+And if you want to exit Ladakh through Manali Leh Highway from Tso Moriri then also carry petrol/diesel for about 900 – 1000 km as the next petrol pump will be available at Tandi or Keylong (started in 2022).
+Otherwise, you need to come back to Karu or Upshi, refill, and move back again towards Manali – Leh Highway.

-Generally, at least two night stay is preferable to truly witness the mesmerizing beauty and vistas at Hanle including the night sky watch.
-Of course, one night stay will also help you watch a star studded night sky, an opportunity to capture some galaxy in your camera.
-Generally I prefer like:
+Generally, at least a two-night stay is preferable to truly witness the mesmerizing beauty and vistas at Hanle, including the night skywatch.
+Of course, one night stay will also help you watch a star-studded night sky, an opportunity to capture some galaxy with your camera.
+Generally, I will suggest:

 Day 1 | Leh – Upshi – Chumathang – Nyoma – Loma – Hanle